-At the heart of the One Stockport Safety Partnership Plan 2022-2025, which outlines our ambitions for community safety across the borough over the coming three years.
-The Plan has been refreshed following the launch of the shared One Stockport Borough Plan and is a key component to supporting our shared ambitions for the borough.
+At the heart of our Partnership is the One Stockport Safety Partnership Plan 2022-2025, which outlines our ambitions for community safety across the Borough over the coming three years.
+Our Plan has been refreshed following the launch of our shared One Stockport Borough Plan and is a key component to supporting our shared ambitions for our Borough.
 Our plan supports the Greater Manchester Mayor's Police and Crime Plan 2022-25, whilst reflecting the local context and challenges facing us in Stockport.

-The plan acknowledges the challenges presented by Covid-19 pandemic such as domestic violence, impact of loneliness and mental health and inequality as longterm issues.
-The plan will support the implementation of the Domestic Abuse Act and the Serious Violence Duty, which include the need for a problem profile and needs assessment and to develop and publish a local strategy.
-The community safety strategic assessment, which underpins the priority areas for action outlined in this Plan, reinforces our recognition that crime and disorder is not spread equally across Stockport and disproportionately affects our most deprived areas.
+Our OSSP Plan acknowledges the challenges presented by Covid-19 pandemic such as domestic violence, impact of loneliness and mental health and inequality as long-term issues.
+The plan will support the implementation of the Domestic Abuse Act and the Serious Violence Duty, which include the need for a problem profile and needs assessment, and to develop and publish a local strategy.
+Our Community Safety strategic assessment, which underpins the priority areas for action outlined in this Plan, reinforces our recognition that crime and disorder is not spread equally across Stockport and disproportionately affects our most deprived areas.

 The key strategic priorities for the next three years will be reviewed on an annual basis to ensure they remain fit for purpose.
-The three priorities for the refreshed plan are:
+The three priorities for the refreshed Plan are:

-- Protecting vulnerable people.
+- Protecting Vulnerable People.

-- Public safety and protection.
+- Public Safety and Protection.

-- Reducing offending and re-offending.
+- · Reducing Offending and Reoffending.

 For each of the strategic priorities, it provides an annual action plan of key multi-agency activity and interventions to address the priority issues.
-Through a performance framework, they continue to keep track of progress in delivering these priorities, identifying emerging issues and opportunities to make Stockport a safer place to live, work and visit.
+Through our performance framework, we'll continue to keep track of our progress in delivering these priorities, identifying emerging issues and opportunities to make Stockport a safer place to live, work and visit.